nelsonjchen/blindnotdumb/content/primary2016-committed-but-concerned.md

 sponsored program.
 And, to an extent, they're right.
 Government sponsored programs DO tend towards graft and corruption.

-Hoover I have yet to actually hear a cogent argument from the conservative side of the house on how to handle health care for our less fortunate citizens that doesn't, in the end analysis, boil down to "Let them suffer and die.".
+However I have yet to actually hear a cogent argument from the conservative side of the house on how to handle health care for our less fortunate citizens that doesn't, in the end analysis, boil down to "Let them suffer and die.".